sp33d/webapp/server/tk103/README.md

         +------+-------------+---------------+-----+---------------------------------------------------------------------+
         | 12.  | Mileage     |               | 8B  | To be interpreted Hexadecimal String.                               |
         +------+-------------+---------------+-----+---------------------------------------------------------------------+

-#Commincation to the application server
+#Communication to the application server
 The data is collected and posted to the application server, over HTTP connection the details could be configured in server.py.
 Data is posted in a fixed interval of time and a thread safe Queue is used for holding the array of datapackets for the required duration.

 Note: a timeout of 2seconds has been defined hence if the webserver doesn't ACK the request between 2 seconds, connection will be terminated from the data server end.